pspencer53/IR-Tachometer/README.md

 # IR-Tachometer
-This is my learning experience building a very low cost tachometer that I wanted to build to measure teh RPM of the spindles of the various CNC Routers that I have been using.
+This is my learning experience building a very low cost tachometer that I wanted to build to measure the RPM of the spindles of the various CNC Routers that I have been using.
 ## Hardware
 - Arduino Mini-Pro ( under $4.00 at [AliExpress](https://www.aliexpress.com/item/32821902128.html) )
 These are now obsolete, but any arduino will do.
 I just happen to have a few of these